efchea1/calibration-blindspot-benchmark/results/README.md

 **Condition B - Uncertainty-Pressured (Runs 4-6)**
-Explicit instruction to consider whether the model might be confused, have conflicting information, or be at the limits of its knowledge — before predicting and answering.
+Explicit instruction to consider whether the model might be confused, have conflicting information, or be at the limits of its knowledge, before predicting and answering.

 ## Files